 Contrary to what you may think, website builders have been around for a long time.
 Ever heard of Geocities or Angelfire?
 They were the precursors of today's giants like Wix or Weebly.

-WYSIWIG stands for "What you see is what you get" and is essentially a graphical user interface that allows even novices to move around pictures and types in block of text as they'd do in a scrap book in the physical world.
+WYSIWIG stands for "What you see is what you get" and is essentially a graphical user interface that allows even novices to move around pictures and type in blocks of text as they'd do in a scrap book in the physical world.

 Metaphorically, the concept is as close as you'd get to having a virtual shop (or house or property) online and website builders have been very smart in keeping things as simple as possible.